Oregon women hold South Dakota to 9 1st-half points, cruise

+SAN ANTONIO (AP) — The school that could have won the canceled women’s NCAA Tournament last year stumbled into tournament this year with a whole new cast.

+Except for Erin Boley and she made sure Oregon, which had lost five of six games, ended its funk.

-SAN ANTONIO (AP) — Erin Boley scored 22 points and 23rd-ranked Oregon closed out the first round of the women’s NCAA Tournament late Monday night with a sleeper, downing South Dakota 67-47.
+Boley scored 22 points and the 23rd-ranked Ducks closed out the first round of the women’s NCAA Tournament late Monday night with a sleeper, downing South Dakota 67-47.

+“We said from the time we left Vegas, from the Pac-12 tournament, that we were going to turn this around and end this season strong,” Bole said.
+“And I’m really really proud of this team.
+We came out and played so hard tonight.”

 The 11th-seeded Coyotes missed their last 25 shots of the first half and were held to a near-record low in trailing 34-9 at the break.